5 financial challenges for the LGBTQ community and how to face them

 The issue: If a potential landlord or creditor pulls your credit report and sees that you formerly went by another name that suggests you transitioned from another gender, or notes on your application that you have a same-sex spouse, that person may deny your request for an apartment or a mortgage if he or she allows bias—either conscious or subconscious—to taint the decision.
 Remember, in a majority of states, LGBTQ people lack legal protections against this kind of discrimination.
 A recent study found that same-sex couples applying for mortgages were 73% more likely to be denied than heterosexual couples with similar financial backgrounds.
 What’s more, those who were approved were charged 0.2% more in interest and fees.

 What to do: There are two prongs to this remedy.
-One is preemptive: Do research to find an LGBTQ-friendly bank before you apply for a mortgage, for example.
+One is preemptive: Do research to find an LGBTQ-friendly bank before applying for a mortgage, for example.
 The other is after the fact: If you’re turned away by one creditor, don’t assume you’ll be turned away by another.
 You can also legally challenge the creditor who denied your application.
-Though the federal Fair Housing Act of 1968 doesn’t explicitly protect people against discrimination because of sexual orientation, LGBTQ advocates have found success in the courts by challenging their treatment as discrimination on the basis of sex, which is protected.
+Though the federal Fair Housing Act of 1968 doesn’t explicitly protect people against discrimination because of sexual orientation, LGBTQ advocates have found success in the courts by challenging their treatment as discrimination based on sex, which is protected.
 Ask the company you’re dealing with whether it’s willing to rectify the problem.
 If not, file your complaint as soon as possible.
 Some resources to start with include an attorney, the Lambda Legal help desk, HUD, the Consumer Financial Protection Bureau, or the American Civil Liberties Union.
-In the longer term, the solution is a legislative push to pass the Equality Act, which would amend existing federal laws such as the Civil Rights Act, the Fair Housing Act and the Equal Credit Opportunity Act to prohibit discrimination on the basis of sexual orientation and gender identity.
+In the longer term, the solution is a legislative push to pass the Equality Act, which, pending Senate approval, would amend existing federal laws such as the Civil Rights Act, the Fair Housing Act, and the Equal Credit Opportunity Act to prohibit discrimination on the basis of sexual orientation and gender identity.

 Challenge #4: Building a family